What is search intent?

 Advantages of Optimizing for High-Intent Keywords

 Marketers targeting qualified traffic are likely to get more targeted results.
 Not taking search intent into account means that the daily budgets set by advertisers are likely to be exhausted much more quickly than if they only target visitors with high commercial intent.
-Many advertisers mistakenly believe that visibility is more important than attracting qualified traffic and therefore make mistakes in narrowing down advertising campaigns that lead to poor results, for example by being too broad.
-Keywords that indicate high commercial intent are more likely to lead to conversion.
-The lack of conversions for low intent keywords leads to wasted spending on visitors who do not convert.

 Both Google AdWords and Bing Ads offer a variety of ad formats that are best suited for keywords with high commercial intent.
-On these platforms, you will find cost-effective keywords with high click-through rates, conversion rates and a low percentage of wasted spend.
-The most successful ads are those with a high commercial intent!
+On these platforms, you will find cost-effective keywords with high click-through rates, conversion rates and a low percentage of wasted spending.

 When creating content, it is important that you tailor your title and URL to each type of search intent.
 This will help you rank better on search engine results pages (SERPs) and increase your click-through rate (CTR) and conversion rate.

 To optimise your content for each type of search intent, you need to understand how the search engines work.
 The title and URL are two of the most important factors that influence your ranking in the SERPs.
-You should also focus on formatting your content using heading tags (H1, H2, etc.) so that the search engines’ meta tags understand the hierarchy of your content.

-Headings are used to divide the text into sections and help the search engine understand what is important on the page.
-The H1 tag is normally used as the title tag in WordPress.
 Therefore, it is important that you use keywords that users are likely to use in their search queries.
 For search queries with navigational intent, you should use the brand name in the title and for search queries with informational intent, you should use keywords in the title.

 The meta description is also important to optimise your content for search.
 You should include keywords in the description that are relevant to your product or service.